JvanKatwijk/qt-dab/README.md

 The Beta version of 7.0 showed unfortunately a persistent error, fixing that required significant modifications, and, while doing that,  a number of important changes was made, so it felt better to update to 7.1.1.

-The major visible change in the main window has to do with the way services are shown.
-The **ensemble display** is completely redesigned and now is in one of three "modes".
+The major **visible** change in the main window is how services are shown.
+The **ensemble display** is completely redesigned and now runs is in one of three "modes".

-Furthermore, handling of data services is changed, and when selecting a packet service, it will run as background task, see a next section.
+Handling of data services is changed; when selecting a packet service, it will run as background task, so it is possible to listen to an audio service and have a couple of packet services run in the background.

-When running one or more services in the background, it is obviously possible to select and run an audio service, since that runs in the foreground.
+To control running one or more services in the background, it is obviously possible to select and run an audio service, since that runs in the foreground.

 ![7.1](/res/read_me/qt-dab-7.1.1.png)